justphil/nephila-websocket-client/README.md

 --------

 - Simple and clean API
-- Zero dependency pure Java implementation
+- Zero dependency
 - ws:// and wss:// support
-- Thread safety
+- Thread safe
 - Works on the Android platform
 - Built using plain old Java Socket API instead of NIO (because there are NIO limitations on the Android platform)
 - Implements the complete spec, including sending and streaming of text and binary frames, ping/pong frames, etc.
+- Supports sub protocol negotiation

 API